Piano music has long been at the heart of Western classical tradition, offering a uniquely intimate and expressive medium.

 Best piano music

-Schubert Impromptus Composed in 1827, the penultimate year of Schubert's life, this set of eight piano pieces is considered to be one of the finest examples of early Romantic music, with many of the eight pieces finding their way into movies, or providing inspiration for subsequent composers.
+Composed during the penultimate year of his life, Franz Schubert's set of eight Impromptus for piano is considered to be one of the finest examples of early Romantic music, with many of them finding their way into movies, or providing inspiration for subsequent composers.

 The third impromptu in G flat major is probably the best known of the set, its serene yet sobbing melody painted in countless shades of grey by pianists from Vladimir Horowitz to Alfred Brendel.
 But all eight pieces contain moments of great poignancy, tenderness and beauty.